AlexisRodriguezCS/FileCompression/README.md

 Overall, this C++ program provides a powerful implementation of the Hoffman Coding technique for file compression and decompression.
 It makes use of a custom priority queue that's implemented as a binary search tree and hashmap.h file, allowing for efficient grouping of nodes with the same priority.
 The program is a valuable tool for anyone who needs to compress and decompress files or strings, providing an efficient and effective compression algorithm.

+> We were provided with main.cpp, hashmap.cpp, and bitsream.h, but we took charge of designing and implementing util.h and priorityqueue.h.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->